 The origins of UWB date back to the 1880s when Heinrich Hertz invented the spark-gap transmitter and Guglielmo Marconi improved it to send the first radio transmission across the Atlantic.
 The pulse-based broadband radio technology RADAR was used during World War II to determine the distance, angle and speed of objects.
 Seven decades later, UWB is providing location data for iPhone 11 users.
 But not only in consumer electronics: Recent market growth figures show a steep increase in the success of ultra wideband in Industry 4.0 applications as well.
 The technology is well on its way to becoming a global standard.
 In recent years, UWB has established itself as a key wireless technology for precise indoor positioning and location-based services in industrial environments.

-What is the difference between narrowband and wideband?
+What is the difference between narrowband, wideband and ultra wideband?

 Which measurement methods for localisation are possible with omlox?

 Thanks to precise location data, high temporal resolution and robust signal transmission, UWB wireless technology has proven to be clearly superior to alternative location technologies for numerous applications in the manufacturing and logistics environment.

 With Asset Tracking, users can track the utilisation of machines/AGVs and access historic transport data and tracks.
 Users can thus increase productivity and improve capacity utilisation.

 Using triggers and based on geofences, certain events such as automated booking can be activated.
 In this way, orders can be booked automatically as soon as they reach a corresponding zone or intralogistics employees are automatically prioritised.
 This increases productivity while reducing waste, paving the way to a paperless factory.

 AGVs can increase and decrease speed based on the distances to employees, for example in order to ensure greater safety on the shop floor.